 I believe that digital transformation is user-focused business transformation.
 Its purpose is to catalyse brand, efficiency and customer initiatives – where technology functions as an enabler.

-That’s why digital transformation is truly disruptive.
+Digital transformation is truly disruptive.
 It will affect your entire business, from sales and marketing to HR, finance and suppliers.
-Not everyone will like it.
+Although there's plenty of benefits of digital transformation, not everyone will like it.
 Team work, detractors and motivators can make or break your experience.

 Where Are You At?